oraclesantamonica/hpc/README.md

-## Introduction
+## Overview

-An Exadata Cloud Service DB system consists of a quarter rack, half rack, or full rack of compute nodes and storage servers, tied together by a high-speed, low-latency Infiniband network and intelligent Exadata software.
-You can configure automatic backups, optimize for different workloads, and scale up the system to meet increased demands.

-The compute nodes are each configured with a virtual machine (VM).
-You have root privilege for the compute node VMs, so you can load and run additional software on them.
-However, you do not have administrative access to the Exadata infrastructure components, such as the physical compute node hardware, network switches, power distribution units (PDUs), integrated lights-out management (ILOM) interfaces, or the Exadata Storage Servers, which are all administered by Oracle.

-You have full administrative privileges for your databases, and you can connect to your databases by using Oracle Net Services from outside Oracle Cloud Infrastructure.
-You are responsible for database administration tasks such as creating tablespaces and managing database users.
-You can also customize the default automated maintenance setup, including backups, and you have full control of the recovery process in the event of a database failure.
+High Performance Computing is changing product development and research enabling customers to solve complex problems faster.
+This means fewer prototypes, accelerates testing, and decreases time to market.
+Oracle offers on-demand HPC infrastructure, suitable for any HPC workload, based on the most advanced compute, storage, networking, and software technologies.
+You get all this at a fraction of the cost of building it yourself and avoid capacity utilization issues.

+Oracle provides the most elastic and scalable cloud infrastructure to run your HPC applications.
+With virtually unlimited capacity, engineers, researchers, and HPC system owners can innovate beyond the limitations of on-premises HPC infrastructure.
+Oracle delivers an integrated suite of services that provides everything needed to quickly and easily build and manage HPC clusters in the cloud to run the most compute intensive workloads across various industry verticals.
+These workloads span the traditional HPC applications, like genomics, computational chemistry, financial risk modeling, computer aided engineering, seismic imaging, and weather prediction, as well as emerging applications, like machine learning, deep learning, and autonomous driving.

+With Oracle Cloud Infrastructure, businesses can run performance intensive HPC workloads requiring millions of IOPs, millisecond latency, and many GB/s of bandwidth, on a pay per-use or non- metered model, saving 32% on a 3-year TCO.

-These hands-on lab guides provide step-by-step directions to setting up and using your Exadata Cloud Service platform in the Oracle Cloud Infrastructure.
+These hands-on lab guides provide step-by-step directions to setting up and using your High Performance Computing platform in the Oracle Cloud Infrastructure.

-Lab 1 - 5 deals with setting up the infrastructure and connectivity to Exadata Cloud Service.
+Lab 1 deals with setting up the High Performance Compute Instance in the Oracle Cloud Infrastructure.

-Labs 6 & 7 are geared towards Monitoring and Managing your Exadata Cloud Service databases.
+Labs 2 are geared towards Managing your High Performance Compute Instance using OCI CLI tools.

-Labs 8 - 10 are intended for Backup, Recovering and Migrating your databases.

-Lab 11 - 12 onwards demonstrate advanced lab guides for Database Vault and advanced Data safe lab guides.

-Lab 13 - 16 are additional labs which talks about connecting your Exadata Cloud Service databases with Python application, working with OCI CLI, build APEX applications and automating with Terraform.
+Labs 3 designed to assist in the assessment of the OpenFOAM CFD Software in Oracle Cloud Infrastructure.

 ## Goals for this workshop
 1. Prepare your private network in the Oracle Cloud Infrastructure